zoosjuice/zoosjuice.github.io/index.md

-Hi 👋🏼, I'm David
+Hi 👋🏼, and Welcome.
+I'm David.

-For context, I love entreprenuership, finance & tech.
-Some things that help describe me best.
+For context, I love everything entreprenuership, finance & tech.
+Sprinkle in some economics and we have something here.

-*Venture Builder, Angel Investor, Startup Mentor, Trusted Advisor, Coach, Former Software Engineer*

-__At Sign Zoosjuice__ is a repository for ideas & perspectives I have gained through my journey from software engineer to entrepreneur to investor.
-I am passionate about the art & science of investing.
-For the last 3 years I have been building a track record of investments and experience.
-I consider it my personal mission to educate everyday people about tech & finance.
+__At Sign Zoosjuice__ is a repository for perspectives I have gained through my journey from software engineer to entrepreneur to angel investor.

+When not ruminating about markets and business ideas, I enjoy driving fast, off-roading, nature and action sports.

+---